MaurizioFD/MaurizioFD.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
 I'm a Ph.D.
-Student at Politecnico di Milano and I am bad at websites.
+Student at Politecnico di Milano, affiliated with the <a href="http://recsys.deib.polimi.it" target="_blank">RecSys@PoliMi</a> group.
-Research interests
-My current research field is Recommender Systems, in particular the evaluation of deep-learning algorithms and reproducibility.

 Research interests